nate-lund/animal-architects/docs/05_model_review.md

 D(z)=-az+D(0)
 $$

 where zb is the e-folding length scale and a is the gradient of the slope.
 A linear model may also be adjusted to represent constant diffusion with depth by setting a equal to zero.
+The vaules for these parameters vary (Table X).

 |  |  |  |  |
 |------------------|------------------|------------------|------------------|